2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 In Germany, there is no nationally predefined day; the same applies to Italy.

 However, it is important to note that **having all national meet-ups on the same day creates a centralization problem**.
 In addition to security concerns, bitcoiners attending the meet-up in their respective cities cannot participate in bitcoin events in neighboring communities.
 So, it's up to you to take a look.
-To do so, **interacting with the nearest meet-up(s) can lead to a relevant decision**.
+To do so, **interacting with the nearest meet-up(s) can actually lead to a relevant decision**.

 ####